HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 ### The `as` attribute

 The `as` attribute should be specified when using `rel="preload"` (or `rel="prefetch"`) to specify the type of resource being downloaded.
 Applying the correct `as` attribute allows the browser to prioritize the resource more accurately.
-For example, `preload as="script"` will get a low or medium priority, while `preload as="style"` would get the highest priority.
+For example, `preload as="script"` will get a low or medium priority, while `preload as="style"` would be assigned an internal request priority of _Highest_.
 The `as` attribute is required for caching the resource for future requests and applying the correct <a hreflang="en" href="https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP">Content Security Policy</a>.

 {{ figure_markup(
   image="preload-as-attribute-values.png",